Stop lies in political advertising ahead of a 2nd referendum or snap general election

 Both Alex and Benedict feel that lies in political advertising are contributing to a degradation in political debate, a perpetuation of “fake news” and a decline in the legitimacy of democratic decision-making.

-Together they founded the Coalition for Reform in Political Advertising: a group of people and organisations that believe that the open and honest debate of issues facing our country is fundamental to our democracy and who want to reform political advertising legislation to help maintain it.
+Together they founded the Coalition for Reform in Political Advertising.
+It started in the ad industry but now includes citizens, businesses and not for profits that believe that the open and honest debate of issues facing our country is fundamental to our democracy and who want to reform political advertising legislation to help maintain it.